 Tips On How to Prepare For Giving Birth

 If you’re not yet fully aware of what actually happens in your body when you give birth, make sure you learn.
 Understanding the different stages of labor, what happens and why it hurts, can be very helpful to prevent becoming scared when the pain sets in for example.

-Also, while deciding before hand what pain relief you want is really hard, at least the first time, knowing the options and the pros and cons is very good.
+Also, while deciding beforehand what pain relief you want is really hard, at least the first time, knowing the options and the pros and cons is very good.
 That way you can talk to the midwife and decide together once you’re in labor.

 And then how do you know if you actually are in labor?
 Find the most common (and some unusual) signs of labor here.

-You might also want to read up on cesarean risks, if you are one of all the pregnant moms considering elected c-section to avoid the pain and risk or vaginal birth.
+You might also want to read up on cesarean risks if you are one of all the pregnant moms considering elected c-section to avoid the pain and risk or vaginal birth.

-Write a birth planA birth plan may seem really stupid – how can you plan childbirth!?
+A birth plan may seem really stupid – how can you plan childbirth!?
 But this is actually quite a good way to prepare for giving birth!

-Well, you can’t really, but you can think through what kind of help you think you will want (cheering, instructions, pain relief etc) and you can also communicate any particular worries that you may have.
+Well, you can’t really plan, but you can think through what kind of help you think you will want (cheering, instructions, pain relief, etc) and you can also communicate any particular worries that you may have.
 This way it will be easier for the midwife as well as your spouse or any other people that are there to support you, to know how to help you the most.

 I can almost guarantee that your birth will not follow your plan, but that doesn’t really matter!

 Make sure you attend a childbirth class and bring your spouse along!
-In these classes, it is often well explained how a birth actually happens, when you should call your midwife, pain relief and much more.
+In these classes, it is often well explained how birth actually happens, when you should call your midwife, pain relief and much more.